NetherGamesMC/support/docs/applying-for-a-youtube-rank.md

 # Applying for a YouTube Rank

 The YouTube rank grants content creators a special rank with all Legend rank perks, including custom nickname permissions.
+The YouTube rank also grants the permission to post NetherGames-related videos in the #media channel on our Discord server.
 We will review your content when applying to ensure your channel meets the requirements.

 ::: tip DID YOU KNOW?
 If you're interested in using our brand assets in your video, we have a media kit available for download.
 Check it out [here](https://ngmc.co/media).